brunofitas/scala-stream-example/README.md

 The tasks are  performed using 2 different strategies.
 The first one, uses closures to keep previous values, and is composed by objects that can be "piped" together.

-The second uses a buffer that is carried on the stream and is written is a more compact way, yet harder to test.
+The second uses a buffer that is carried on the stream and is written in a compact way, yet harder to test.

 Check `run1` and `run2` methods from TimeSeries.